hakdogan/jenkins-pipeline/README.md

 ![](images/011.png)

-Also in Pipeline section, we ``select Pipeline script from SCM`` as Definition, define GitHub repository and branch, and specify script location(_Jenkins file_).
+Also in the Pipeline section, we select the ``Pipeline script from SCM`` as Definition, define the GitHub repository and the branch name, and specify the script location (_Jenkins file_).

 ![](images/012.png)

-After that, when a push is done to the remote repository or when you manually trigger the pipeline by ``build now`` option, the steps described in Jenkins file will be executed.
+After that, when a push is done to the remote repository or when you manually trigger the pipeline by ``Build Now`` option, the steps described in Jenkins file will be executed.

 ![](images/013.png)